 In his 2014 CD/book Razón de Son and his 2017 album La Raíz Eléctrica, the musical artist and anthropologist investigates the intercultural origins of early flamenco music in the Afro-Caribbean colonies and Andalusian ports of Seville and Cádiz between the 16th and 19th centuries.
 Rodríguez follows the path of the “Canons of Fine Africanist Form” articulated by American art historian Robert Farris Thompson, particularly the Ninth Canon, “The Ability to Incarnate Destiny” — the belief that ancestors continue to influence contemporary artists, whose work reinscribes tradition, realizing the future via the past.
 Rodríguez’s music honors his Andalusian ancestors while at the same time evoking flamenco’s Afro-Iberian fusions, thus acknowledging that Spanish music was heavily influenced by West Africa and the New World, its melodies also full of Moorish, Jewish, and Gypsy elements.
 His musical creations are not for the “melting pot,” with various cultural strains boiled down to a simple syrup, but are instead synergistic, their disparate elements melded into something new, without losing their originating essence.
 He has created an intercultural aesthetic grounded in an ethos of curiosity, openness, and inclusivity.

 For almost half a century, flamenco musicians have been looking for new languages and ways of expression, with an eye to the East, adapting and incorporating any instrument, whether Indian, Arabic, or Greek, into their music.
 The only instrument that found its way naturally into flamenco was the Peruvian cajón.
-In addition to the instruments on Razón de Son, which include the Cuban tres (resembling a six-string guitar but having three pairs of strings, each tuned to the same pitch), Mexican bajo sexto (with 12 strings in six double courses), flauta (flute), and acoustic and electric guitar, Rodríguez introduces the Tres Flamenco — a reconstruction of the Cuban tres and flamenco guitar, similar to a classical guitar but with thinner tops and less internal bracing, producing a brighter, more ringing, percussive sound.
+In addition to the instruments on Razón de Son, which include the Cuban tres (resembling a six-string guitar but having three pairs of strings, each tuned to the same pitch), electric bass, flauta (flute), and acoustic and electric guitar, Rodríguez introduces the Tres Flamenco — a reconstruction of the Cuban tres and flamenco guitar, similar to a classical guitar but with thinner tops and less internal bracing, producing a brighter, more ringing, percussive sound.
 Built in the Triana district of Seville, this new mestizo instrument opens new rhythmic and sonic dimensions, synergizing a new language of sones that Rodríguez calls “Son Flamenco.”
 In these “tonal transculturations,” Rodríguez creates a musical style cognizant of the proto-flamenco period in Seville, when the essential contribution was by black Sevillians who were considered the most skillful of musicians and dancers.

 While enrolled at the University of Seville, he played guitar in groups that were beginning to meld flamenco with blues, jazz, and rock.
 In 1995, he founded his first band, Caraoscura.
-In order to get a better understanding of popular music, he studied history and cultural anthropology; he also obtained a degree in flamenco guitar, with a specialization in Toque de Moron — the “playing technique” of the renowned flamenco guitarist Diego del Gastor, who pioneered new approaches to flamenco’s established rhythmic system (or compás) and melodic variations (or falsetas).
-It was a technique Rodríguez describes as “super-sintetico,” combining and synthesizing ideas and materials in a broader and more effective way than the contemporary fusion-minded players had achieved.
+In order to get a better understanding of popular music, he studied history and cultural anthropology; he also deepened his study of the flamenco guitar, with a specialization in Toque de Moron — the “playing technique” of the renowned flamenco guitarist Diego del Gastor, who pioneered new approaches to flamenco’s established rhythmic system (or compás) and melodic variations (or falsetas).
+It was a technique Rodríguez describes as “super-sintético,” combining and synthesizing ideas and materials in a broader and more effective way than the contemporary fusion-minded players had achieved.
 “In every moment of his playing,” Rodríguez explains, “Diego offers the essence of every one of the ideas one could hope to have, elaborating and expanding upon only that which is required to transmit everything possible because, at bottom, the ultimate goal of art is communication.
 It places the communication of emotion above everything else.”

 By the time he became the leader of the contemporary flamenco group Son de la Frontera in 2003, Rodríguez had established an international reputation, receiving several awards (the Flamenco Hoy for Best Instrumental Album in 2005; the BBC Radio World Music Award for Best European Album in 2008; a 2007 Grammy nomination for Best Flamenco Album).
 The group toured worldwide, playing in cities across the United States and Europe, as well as in Mexico, Cuba, and Canada.
 Still, he was relatively unknown in the US until the release of Razón de Son, an album of 12 songs he composed, arranged, and published in a CD/book format with illustrations by Jesús Cosano, one of the first men to study the black connections in Andalucía.